Killing of Tyre Nichols: Preston Hemphill

 Preston Hemphill, a white officer who was hired by the MPD in 2018, was identified as a sixth officer involved in the initial traffic stop.
 Hemphill was among the first officers to encounter Nichols during the January 7 traffic stop.
 He deployed his Taser during the confrontation and in his body camera video is seen chasing Nichols down the road, but then turns back to the scene of the initial traffic stop.
 Hemphill was heard on his body camera video saying twice, "I hope they stomp his ass," after Nichols fled the scene.

 On January 30, 2023, the Memphis Police Department announced that Hemphill had been relieved of duty pending the outcome of an administrative investigation.
 On February 3, 2023, Hemphill was fired from the Memphis Police Department for violations including personal conduct, truthfulness, and a violation for not using the Taser in compliance with regulations.
 While on top of Nichols at the initial stop, Hemphill used the statement, "Get on the fucking ground.
 Finna tase yo ass," according to the police decertification letter Memphis Police sent to Tennessee's Peace Officer Standards & Training Commission.

-On May 2, 2023, Shelby County District Attorney Steve Mulroy announced that Hemphill would not be criminally charged in connection with Nichols' death.
+On May 2, 2023, Shelby County District Attorney Steve Mulroy announced that Hemphill would not be criminally charged in connection with Nichols's death.
 Mulroy stated that the decision followed a "thorough investigation," including reviewing hours of body camera footage and interviewing witnesses.
 He noted that "by no means do we endorse the conduct of officer Hemphill at that first traffic stop," but explained that "Hemphill did not pursue Tyre Nichols and never left the initial scene," and was not involved in the second encounter where Nichols was brutally beaten by police.
 Hemphill was added to the department's Giglio list, which identifies law enforcement officers who have had sustained incidents of untruthfulness or other issues placing their credibility into question.

 The Nichols family, through their attorney Ben Crump, stated they supported the decision not to press charges against Hemphill.
 Crump said in a statement: "It is our deepest hope and expectation that justice will be served fully, and that all who had a role to play in this senseless tragedy will be held accountable."
-Hemphill was also named in the $550 million civil lawsuit filed on behalf of Nichols' family.
+Hemphill was also named in the $550 million civil lawsuit filed on behalf of Nichols's family.

 Hemphill's attorney, Lee Gerald, stated that his client was cooperating with authorities in the investigation and expected that he would testify at trial in the case.